NealeAust/Work-Day-Scheduler/README.md

 ## Project Title

-To build a simple workday scheduler with 8 separate time-blocks from 9AM to 4PM.
-The current day and date displayed, which will update automatically.
+To build a simple workday scheduler with 8 separate time-blocks from 9AM to 4PM and the current day and date displayed at the top of the page; this will update automatically.
 Each time-block will automatically change colour to indicate whether it is the present hour, a past hour or future hour.
 The user can make entries that are saved into local storage and are still visible when webpage is refreshed.

  - The HTML and CSS code is provided, with some minor amendments required.